dotnet/docs-maui/docs/user-interface/layouts/custom.md

 > [!NOTE]
 > The [sample](/samples/dotnet/maui-samples/userinterface-customlayouts/) defines additional custom layouts that can be used to understand how to write your own custom layout.

-### Sub-class a layout
+### Subclass a layout

-The first step in creating a custom layout type is to sub-class an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class.
+The first step in creating a custom layout type is to subclass an existing layout type or the <xref:Microsoft.Maui.Controls.Layout> class.
 Then, override the <xref:Microsoft.Maui.Controls.Layout.CreateLayoutManager> method in your custom layout type, and return a new instance of the layout manager for the custom layout type:

 ```csharp
 using Microsoft.Maui.Layouts;